 This is my son’s Birthday Cake for this year.
 Recipe yet to follow as there were a couple of disasters with it but I thought on my feet and pulled it off at the last minute….sort of…..lots of eight year old gasps but true to form hardly any pesky kids ate more than a couple of bites.
 But I cared not, my Birthday work was done.

 This following recipe is one that I am most pleased with.
-I have made them twice and found them to be simple and absolutely delicious.
+They are the best strawberry cupcakes I have ever eaten.
+I have made them twice now and found them to be simple and absolutely delicious.
 The sponge itself is yummy and moist and the strawberry jam icing is a revelation to me.
 I cant wait to make it again, so simple and so blummin delicious.
 These were baked for my daughter, a lover of all things strawberry and unicorn.
 She even ate most of them…..Kiss my big Birthday Butt…..

 I made these beauties in the bigger cupcake cases as I think you need more sponge to cope with the icing.
 Otherwise the ratio is out of whack.
 I’m all for large portions anyways…..

 I have also added a little jammy surprise which pulls the whole strawberry lush thing together.
 Just by using a teaspoon I dug out a jammy receptacle after the cakes were cool and then piped the buttercream over the top.
 Genius if I do say so myself.
 Kids love the surprise of it and it gives another strawberry hit.

 I bought the edible unicorn toppers from the internet.
 Amazon to be exact and they were cheap as chips.
 You of course can make these your own, they are begging for girly sprinkles.
 For a more grown up party a simple Strawberry would look lush.
 The fact is these beauties would look stunning whatever you plonked on top.